 Unit tests will be created for individual software components of the system.
 Integration tests will be created for cross-component communications.
-Automated end-to-end tests will be conducted by a physical Racklet instance that is "upgraded" to the latest development version continuously, reporting back feedback.
+Automated end-to-end tests will be conducted by a physical Racklet instance that is continuously "upgraded" to the latest development version and reports feedback.
 This way we will assure the stability and resilience of the software/firmware stack.

 Furthermore, we will rely on the developer community to test out many different hardware, software and firmware combinations other than the reference implementation.

 For this project to be considered successful and graduated, we mandate the following:

 - There is a vibrant open source community around Racklet

 - Racklet fulfils all of the above mentioned User Goals to a sufficient degree (as determined by the RFCs addressing respective functionality)

 - It has been end-to-end tested and verified working by following the documentation by someone external to the core contributors team

 - It has been successfully used for educational purposes, e.g. in a university course and/or a workshop

 2020-12-10: First version of this RFC has been accepted.